Updated: 4th February, 2022

 Whether you’re a creative or have a big message to share with the world, you’ve probably thought about personal branding.
-While some have visions of fancy photoshoots and all the visuals around creating a brand, being the face of your brand entails so much more.
+While some have visions of logos and fancy photoshoots, being the face of your brand entails so much more.
+In fact, it touches every part of your business, from your copywriting to the way you interact with your audience.

-Personal branding is how you are personally seen by others.
-It’s your values, your unique ideas and how you present yourself.
-Let’s start off by exploring why personal branding is important for creatives and changemakers, specifically in relation to your online presence.
+Personal branding is how you and your business are seen by others.
+It's your unique ideas; your values; what you bring to the world; and how you can help your audience, all tied up in how you present yourself.
+Let's start off by exploring why personal branding is important for creatives and changemakers, specifically in relation to your online presence.
 Then stay with me as we get into how to get started with your personal branding.

 You’ve laid the foundations for a career in your chosen field, and you’re working hard at it.
 The next thing on your agenda is getting yourself in front of the right people and creating relationships.
-You’ll want to connect with potential fans/clients, people you can collaborate with, important connections, and so on.
-All these people will play some part in your overall marketing.
-They are the ones who will help you create buzz about your latest project, or get more work in your industry.
+You'll want to connect with potential fans; clients; people you can collaborate with; important connections; and so on.
+All these people will play some part in your overall business growth.
+They are also the ones who will help you create buzz about your latest project, or get more work for you in your industry.

 This is where making an impact comes in.
 Everyone is bombarded by messages of “Look at me!
-I have this great <insert whatever product/service> you should really look at”.
-Establishing a strong personal brand will do a lot of the hard work for you.
-This is because personal branding is the secret ingredient that differentiates you from others so you can stand out.
+I have this great product/service – you really need this”.
+Establishing a strong personal brand will act as ‘pre-sales' to do a lot of the hard work for you.
+This is because personal branding is the secret ingredient that differentiates you from others so you can stand out as the best choice.

-It also helps build trust with your audience because all the pieces put together gives your audience a mental picture of who they’re connecting with.
-Your audience begins to feel like they know you and want to know more.
+It also helps build trust with your audience because all the pieces put together gives your audience a mental picture of who they're connecting with.
+It's easier to build a community of real fans as people feel they know you; and it leaves your audience wanting to know more.
 This is the start of making you memorable.

 Being memorable is of course key, but please don’t discount trust.
 Trust is an enormous factor in making connections with people who can help you.
 When it comes to choosing the right person to work with, influencers and potential collaborators want someone they can trust.
 After all, they have their own brand to protect, and understanding who you are eliminates any unwanted surprises for them.

-This is why I suggest you start working on your personal branding before you begin promoting yourself and your projects.
+This is why I suggest you start working on your personal branding before you begin promoting big projects.
 You don’t need to go the whole hog with extensive branding from the start, you can build on it as you go along.
 But at the very least, you want to get clear about who you are and what makes you different.
-And, the big question – why people should pay attention to you.
-You also want to work all this out before you start spending money on visuals as all this information will come into play with all the other parts of your personal branding.
+And, the big question – why your audience should pay attention to you.
+What value do you provide them?
+You also want to lay these foundations before you start spending money on visuals such as logos and fancy websites, as it will absolutely save you money in the long run.

-At this point you might be thinking, “That’s cool, but people will either like my work/ideas or they won’t – how would personal branding change anything there?”
+At this point you might be thinking, “That’s cool, but people will either like my work or they won’t – how does personal branding change anything there?”

 Again: Attention and connection.
-If you’re trying to extend your reach online, you need people to care enough to read your social media posts.
-Whereas personal branding allows you to be magnetic, so your audience stops scrolling when they see your posts.
+If you’re trying to extend your reach online, you need people to care enough to read your social media posts and ultimately see what you do.
+By the same token, once they visit your website, you want them to stick around long enough to see what you have to offer.
+Personal branding allows you to be magnetic to those who are your ideal client.

-Personal branding gives you focus so you can create social media posts that keep your audience interested.
+Personal branding gives you focus so you can create content which keeps your audience interested and coming back for more.
 It also helps your audience become invested in your journey.
 This is how you create super fans.
 Fans who feel invested in what you’re doing are the ones will happily spread the word, becoming a free publicity machine for you.

 Think about it.
 If you have tens of thousands of followers and what you’re posting sounds the same as everyone else, or isn’t gelling with your audience – there’s no reason for them to interact with you.
-This is where social media algorithms kick in with only a small fraction of people see what you post.
-And that includes posts announcing you’ve just released a program, new album, going on a book tour and so on.
+This is where social media algorithms kick in and reduce your exposure to only a small fraction of people.
+And that of course includes posts announcing you’ve just released a program, new album, going on a book tour and so on.

 AGENTS, DEALS AND JOBS OH MY!

 Knowing who you are as a brand and expressing it, makes it easy for others to know you’re the right fit for the project.
-Agents, companies and media love working with people who already understand their brand and can immediately spot that person from their marketing materials.
+Agents, companies and media love working with people who already have some sort of cohesiveness to their brand – and they can immediately spot that person from their marketing materials.
 It shows you understand who you are, where you’re going, and that you’re coming to them with a dedicated fan base, or you’re on your way there.
 That makes you highly marketable and valuable to them.

 HOW TO GET STARTED WITH PERSONAL BRANDING

-What’s going to help you stand out?
-I alluded to it before, and that is ‘You’.
-You are going to be the only difference.
+What's going to help you stand out?
+I alluded to it before, and that is ‘you and your message'.
+You and how you distinctly serve your audience are going to be the biggest difference.

 So you might be thinking, “Awesome.
 Then I don’t need to do anything except be unapologetically me.”
 But the trick is to make sure you present that real you in a way that others notice.
 There's a big difference between being authentically you, and creating a connection that fascinates people.

-One way to get started with this is to make a list of things that clearly distinguish you as a person and the work you do.
+One way to get started is to make a list of things that clearly distinguish you as a person and the work you do.

 - What’s different about your approach to your craft or the way you show up in your work?

-- Are you opinions on your work different to others
+- Are your opinions on your work different to others in your industry?

-- How is the way you speak different; the words you use.
+- How is the way you express yourself different?

 - What aspect of your life experience now shapes your work?